 Take Some Time to Plan

-Before you go into your shed and start putting items away, take some time to think about your strategy.
+Before you go into your shed or garden garage and start putting items away, take some time to think about your strategy.
 Take an inventory of the items that you’ll need to store in your space, and consider the items you think are the most important.
 Tools that you use frequently shouldn’t be pushed to the back of your shed where they will be difficult to reach, so you’ll want to place these items in a spot that is easy to access.
 This is an essential step to complete before implementing your shed storage ideas.

 Get Rid of Things that You Don’t Need